This post may contain affiliate links. Learn more.

 1. Sift together the dry ingredients.

-2. Beat the butter, sugar, and oil together for 90 seconds.
+2. Beat the butter and sugar together until pale and fluffy.
 Then beat in the eggs and vanilla until incorporated.

 3. On low speed, alternate adding the dry and wet ingredients, just until incorporated.